Jism 2: Plot

 Kabir's trusted friend Sumit suspects that Izna is involved with the Intelligence Agency and warns Kabir about her.
 Kabir tells him he has no reason to suspect her.
 Kabir proposes to Izna and asks her to move in with him and leave 'Karan'.
 Izna accepts his proposal, thinking it would be beneficial to their mission.
 Aayan, who has since fallen in love with Izna, gets angry when he finds out.
 Izna tells him she believes she'll be able to steal the data more easily when she moves into Kabir's house.
-He agrees and she soon moves into Kabir's house.
+He agrees, and she soon moves into Kabir's house.
 Kabir asks Sumit to find a priest to conduct the marriage.
 However, Sumit accidentally reads a text message from Aayan on Izna's phone, proving his suspicions that she's working with the Intelligence Agency.
 He attacks Aayan and tries to kill him, but instead is killed himself when Aayan shoots him.
 Aayan meets up with Izna to discuss the mission.
 He warns her that Kabir might try to kill her when he finds out that Sumit has been murdered and she is involved.
 Aayan gives her poison and asks her to mix it into Kabir's drink.

 When Izna is not at home, Kabir goes to Aayan's house and notices Sumit's hearing aid on the floor inside.
 Kabir breaks into the house and ends up discovering the book with the story Izna had told him about how she met 'Karan'.
 He finally believes that Izna is working with the Intelligence Agency and waits for her.
 When she returns home she offers to make him coffee.
 However, she blends the poison Aayan had given her into the coffee she serves him.
-Kabir tells Izna that years ago, he had left Izna becayse he had found out during a sting operation that some of the Intelligence Agency's operatives, as well as some politicians and officers, were corrupt.
-Not wanting to work for a corrupt organization he had shortlisted them and then killed them.
+Kabir tells Izna that years ago, he had left Izna because he had found out during a sting operation that some of the Intelligence Agency's operatives, as well as some politicians and officers, were corrupt.
+Not wanting to work for a corrupt organization, he had shortlisted them and then killed them.
 He tells Izna that he's a patriot.